ansible/ansible/docs/docsite/rst/reference_appendices/glossary.rst

     Inventory
         A file (by default, Ansible uses a simple INI format) that describes :term:`Hosts <Host>` and :term:`Groups <Group>` in Ansible.
-Inventory can also be provided via an :term:`Inventory Script` (sometimes called an "External Inventory Script").
+Inventory can also be provided through an :term:`Inventory Script` (sometimes called an "External Inventory Script").

     Inventory Script